 Diana Ross

-During the 70s, Diana Ross went from being the lead singer of the female group Supremes to being one of the world’s top female solo artist.
+In the ’70s, Diana Ross transitioned from being the lead vocalist of the renowned female group, the Supremes, to becoming one of the world’s most celebrated female solo artists.
+Her evolution was both remarkable and influential.
 Some of her songs that made it to the top of the charts were Touch Me in the Morning, Love Hangover, and Last Dance.
+These songs showcased her remarkable vocal range and versatility.

 Top 3 Hits